-Each year, the Zoo is involved in nearly 30 conservation projects.
+Each year, the Zoo is involved in over 30 conservation projects.
 With support from the Zoo, organizations around the world are working to reduce habitat destruction, stop over-hunting, create sustainable conservation programs, and educate the world about decreasing animal populations.
 In addition to providing financial support, the Zoo contributes personnel, husbandry expertise, project recommendations, and veterinary services to various conservation efforts.
 Click below to learn more about the organizations being funded this year, as well as projects the Zoo has worked on in the past, and the species they are trying to help save.

 Bushmeat Conservation – Cameroon, Equatorial Guinea